-The Loddon School Policy on Equality incorporates all aspects of the Equality Act 2010.
+The Loddon School policy on equality incorporates all aspects of the Equality Act 2010.
 This policy is reflected in all aspects of school life.
+The school has a separate Equality, Diversity and Inclusion policy that identifies the school principles and approach to equality.

-The Loddon School stands against all forms of discrimination on the grounds of sex, race, disability, religion/belief, gender or sexual orientation.
+The Loddon School stands against all forms of discrimination on the grounds of sex, race, disability, religion/ belief, gender or sexual orientation.
 This policy relates to the way in which schools treat their pupils and prospective pupils.